cakephp/docs/en/development/testing.rst

 Comparing test results to a file
 --------------------------------

-For some types of test, it may be easier to compare the result of a test is the same as the contents of a file - for example, when testing the rendered output of a view.
+For some types of test, it may be easier to compare the result of a test to the contents of a file - for example, when testing the rendered output of a view.
 The ``StringCompareTrait`` adds a simple assert method for this purpose.

 Usage involves using the trait, setting the comparison base path and calling ``assertSameAsFile``: